AMRJacob/UCA-Construction-Standards-CMS/_standards/general-construction/index.md

 ## Submittal Procedures
 ### (Section 013300)
-- Contractor shall **copy the UCA Construction Manager** on all RFIs and Submittals.
+A. Contractor to copy UCA Construction Manager with all RFIs and Submittals.
-- Architect shall **forward a copy of all approved submittals** to the Construction Manager **immediately after approval**.
+B. Architect to forward a copy of all submittals to the Construction Manager immediately after approval.
-- Architect shall **copy the UCA Construction Manager** on all **RFI responses** and **Proposal Requests** when issued.
+C. Architect to copy UCA Construction Manager with all RFI responses and Proposal Requests when issued.

 ---

 ## Temporary Facilities and Controls
 ### (Section 015000)

-**Field Office**
-Provide a conditioned field office large enough to accommodate an **8' table and chairs**, and a **plans table**.
-The field office shall be available to the architect and owner for conducting site meetings as necessary.
+A. **Field Office** – Provide field office of sufficient size to accommodate an **8′ table and chairs** and large enough to hold a plans table, with conditioned air.
+The field office will be made available to the architect and owner for conducting site meetings as necessary.

-**Site Security and Storage**
-- Install **chain-link fencing** completely around the construction area to secure the building and material storage.
+B. Install **chain-link fence** completely around construction area to secure building and materials storage area.
-- Provide **separate storage facilities** for tools, equipment, and materials.
+C. Provide **separate storage facilities** for tools, equipment, and materials.

 ---

 ## Construction Waste Management and Disposal
 ### (Section 017419)
-- **No debris** of any kind shall be disposed of on the Owner’s property.
+A. **Earthwork** – No debris of any kind is to be disposed of on Owner’s property.
-- **Waste disposal** is the responsibility of the Contractor.
+B. **Waste Disposal** is the responsibility of the Contractor.

 ---

 ## Project Closeout
 ### (Section 017700)

-**Project Record Documents**
-- Deliver a **complete set of as-built drawings in digital format** to the Physical Plant at the time of Substantial Completion, along with paper copies.
-- Deliver **as-built drawings** for elevators, energy management systems, and similar controls at the time of Substantial Completion.

-**Operating and Maintenance Data**
-- Provide **Operating and Maintenance Manuals** to the Owner **before the Substantial Completion Date**.
+Submit the following to the University Physical Plant prior to **Substantial Completion**:

+A. **Digital copies** of construction drawings, as-built drawings, elevator, energy management system, and similar control drawings.
+B. **Paper copies** of the as-built drawings.
-- The Architect shall **prepare a checklist** of all O&M manuals and deliver it to the Construction Manager for Owner approval during design.
+C. **Two physical copies and one digital copy** of all Operating and Maintenance Manuals.
+Architect to confirm all required manuals with the UCA Construction Manager during design.
-- Provide **two copies** of each manual plus **one electronic copy**.

-**Digital File Standards**
-- Contact the **UCA Physical Plant Department** for the preferred **media** and **CAD software version** prior to delivery.

-**Attic Stock**
+**Attic Stock Requirements:**
-Provide at Substantial Completion:
-- **Flooring:** One full box and any open boxes of floor covering, carpet tiles, LVT, etc.
+1. One full box and any open boxes of floor covering, carpet tiles, LVT, etc.
-- **Paint:** One gallon of each color used.
+2. One gallon of each paint color.
-- **Filters and Belts:** One complete change-out of HVAC filters and belts.
+3. One complete change-out of HVAC filters.

-Physical Plant will determine which items are to remain in the building and which shall be delivered to the Plant.
+4. Physical Plant will discuss with the various crafts what to leave in the building and what to deliver to the Physical Plant.

----

-### Summary
-This section defines the general requirements for project administration, submittals, temporary facilities, waste management, and closeout documentation for all University of Central Arkansas construction projects.
+5. Deliver a complete set of filters and belts to the Physical Plant at Substantial Completion.